DejaVuDays/Deja-Robinson-Portfolio/Parttwo.md

 ## Interview Script

 Hello!
 My name is Deja and I'm creating a short interactive document about patient desired improvements in breast imaging.
-I currently have a powerpoint presentation, however this is just a wireframe for a scrollable interactive site such as this. *Display a Shorthand site* Is now a bad time to speak about possible improvements I could make in this presentation?
+I currently have a powerpoint presentation, however this is just a wireframe for a scrollable interactive site such as this. *Display an example Shorthand site* Is now a bad time to speak about possible improvements I could make in this presentation?

 Thank you, per slide, I will ask you three questions and at the end we will have two wrap up questions.